Transportation Master Plan

 Once the returned permit has been processed, PTS will either issue you a pro-rated refund or stop payroll deduction for your permit, whichever is applicable in your situation.

-Standard employee permits for the 2016-2017 permit year are $37 per month, or $444 per year.
+Standard employee permits are $37 per month, or $444 per year.
 This represents a $3 per month increase in rates.
 However, PTS is also offering a no-cost increase option.
 Employees who choose to park only at the south campus periphery (Commonwealth Stadium Red, Blue or Orange Lots, or the Large Gluck Lot) may purchase an EK permit for $34 per month, or $408 per year.
 The south campus periphery is served by continual and convenient bus service.

 Kentucky Wildcab is a free, late night on-demand transportation option for UK students, provided by the UK Student Government Association and operated by Parking and Transportation Services using 4-, 6- and 14-passenger vehicles.
 This free service is primarily designed to provide a ride home to UK students and their guests while promoting responsible late-night transportation decisions.